ThembinkosiThemba/genesis/README.md

-Certainly!
-Here is an updated version of the README file based on the provided program:

----

 <h2 align="center">Genesis 🌱</h1>
 <h3 align="center">Genesis is a powerful, flexible, and user-friendly project starter tool designed for Go and Rust developers.
 It streamlines the initial setup process, allowing developers to focus on what truly matters: building great applications and solving business problems.</h3>